Petteri Orpo

-Antti Petteri Orpo (/fi/; born 3 November 1969) is a Finnish politician currently serving as the prime minister of Finland since 2023.
+Antti Petteri Orpo (Note: /fi/) (born 3 November 1969) is a Finnish politician currently serving as the prime minister of Finland since 2023.
 He has also been the leader of the National Coalition Party since 2016 and briefly served as speaker of the Parliament of Finland after the 2023 parliamentary election.

 He served as Deputy Prime Minister of Finland from 2017 to 2019, Minister of Finance from 2016 to 2019, Minister of the Interior from 2015 to 2016 and Minister of Agriculture and Forestry from 2014 to 2015.
 On 2 April 2023, Orpo's National Coalition Party won the 2023 parliamentary election with a plurality of 20.8% of the vote and 48 seats.
 Orpo garnered over 17,000 votes in his district.

 Early life and education

 Antti Petteri Orpo was born on 3 November 1969 in Köyliö, Finland.
 His father, Hannu Orpo, was a politician and member of the National Coalition Party.
 Antti is a member of the centre-right National Coalition Party.
 He passed the Finnish matriculation exams and graduated from Säkylän seudun lukio.
 Later Orpo earned a master's degree in political science from the University of Turku.
 Orpo attended Finland's mandatory national armed service and became a reserve officer.
 His current reserve rank is captain.